kirbodev/tencuter.com/README.md

 ### s/view/blur
 Returns your gif with a blur effect.

+Hopefully I'll be able to buy disccuterdapp.com soon so that this will work with any gif.

 #### Ask for a command in issues or submit your own with a pull request!

 ---